gnickm/lmc-api-util/README.md

 that matches will be returned.

 - `allObjs` (required) - full array of objects to be filtered
-- `attributes` (required) - array of attribute names to check on objects
+- `attributes` (optional) - array of attribute names to check on objects.
+If null, will use any attribute associated with the objects
 - `requestParams` (required) - object of parameters as part of the request.
-  Any parameter that starts with `filter|` will be used to filter the object list, checking against `attributes` and the matching value.
+  Any parameter that starts with `filter|` will be used to filter the object list, checking against `attributes` and the matching value

 ---